About Us The Experience The Boats First Timers Upcoming Charters Costs Gallery Reserve Get in Touch

 Absolutely not.
 That is not the vibe we're going for AT ALL.
 This is a trip for friends — including you, who we hope will become a great new friend by the end of the week.
 Friends help cook meals.
 Friends help with the dishes.
 Friends help get the dinghy up on the beach.
 Friends pitch in.
 We're all out here, working toward the same goal: having a genuinely great time together.
 Tips?
 No. Just no.

 Depends on your tolerance for travel-related uncertainty.
 A standard travel insurance policy covering trip cancellation and interruption runs $200–$400 and can provide some peace of mind, especially if you have significant non-refundable items on your itinerary.
 We don't sell such insurance and have no preferred provider.
-For what it's worth, we typically don't buy such insurance policies ourselves (but a lot of our travel is supposedly insured by our credit card providers).
-Fortunately, we haven't ever had to make a claim to date.
+For what it's worth, we typically don't buy such insurance policies ourselves (but a lot of our travel is insured by our credit card providers).
+Fortunately, we haven't ever had to make a claim.

 Yes — we've had solo travelers join us and they've been among our best guests.
 The cabin pricing is per cabin regardless of occupancy, so a solo traveler pays the same cabin rate.
 Reach out and we'll have a conversation — we might be able to help connect solo travelers who are interested in sharing a cabin to reduce costs.
 Obviously, what happens in the port hull stays in the port hull!